 In my case, the type of IRA I contributed to depended on my income and employer.
 Initially, I opened a traditional IRA because my taxable compensation and lack of an employer-sponsored plan made the contribution tax-deductible.
 I also really needed the tax break since I was starting my career and was newly married.
 As our joint income grew, the immediate tax break qualification no longer applied to my husband and me, and we opened a Roth IRA.
 We now have a mix of retirement fund accounts, including 401ks, pensions, IRAs, and other investments.

 Traditional IRAs and Roth IRAs are just some of the tools you should use to create your retirement plan.
 Which type of account is right for you will depend on your income, tax-filing status, and when you want to be taxed.
 Do you want to pay now or later?
 As we come to the end of the year, you should develop a financial checklist.
 A certified financial advisor can help you determine the correct type of IRA with the right mix of products to maximize your earnings and minimize your taxes.

-You can also read What is the Best Retirement Age.
+You can also read What is the Best Retirement Age by the same author.

 Here are my recommendations:

 - Simply Investing Report & Analysis Platform or the Course can teach you how to invest in stocks.
 Try it free for 14 days.